-Ditch the Binky by 2 or 3
+No. 6.
+Ditch the Pacifier by Age 2 or 3

 Antibiotics and some asthma medications can cause an overgrowth of candida (yeast), which can lead to a fungal infection called oral thrush.
 Signs are creamy, curd-like patches on the tongue or inside the mouth.

-- Be patient.
-Kids can start brushing their teeth with help from a grown-up around 2 or 3.
-But they may not be ready to go it alone until about age 6, Hayes says.
-"Kids can brush on their own when they can tie their shoes or write in cursive," Largent says.
-Flossing skills don't get good until later, probably age 10.
+Be patient.
+Kids can start brushing their teeth with help from a grownup around 2 or 3.
+But they may not be ready to go it alone until about age 6.
+And it can take until around age 10 until children perfect their flossing skills.

-- Motivate.
+Motivate.
 A younger child may gladly brush for a sticker, for instance, or gold stars on a chart.
 Or make it a group activity.
-Kids might be more likely to join in if they see the grown-ups brushing.
+Kids might be more likely to join in if they see the grownups brushing.